"A lie told often enough becomes truth."

 sometimes-inaccurate detail.
 Investigative reporters, sometimes motivated by producers seeking improved

-ratings and additional viewers, work diligently to expose every sensationalized aspect of police work in ways
+ratings and additional viewers, work diligently to expose every sensationalized aspect of police work in

-exposure.
+such exposure.

 Today, police administrators are tasked with shaping public perception as an important job duty.
 Improving

 public opinion of the police is a frustrating goal for contemporary agency heads.
-Despite any righteous goals
+Despite any righteous

-are dependent on their community for financial resources and support (Taylor, 1984, p.
+that they are dependent on their community for financial resources and support (Taylor, 1984, p.
 157).

 Molding the often fickle and sometimes misguided public consciousness is so important now that in some